Explore Courses

 Is it possible to skip questions in the GMAT Quantitative section and come back to them later?

 Yes.
 The candidates can skip questions and come back to them later within the allotted time.
+However, you can edit the answers to three questions in each section.

 What level of math knowledge is expected in the GMAT Quantitative section?